-This prospectus relates to (i) the resale of up to 6,977,776 shares of common stock, par value \$0.0001 per share (the "common stock") previously issued to certain of the selling securityholders named in this prospectus (each a "Selling Securityholder" and, collectively, the "Selling Securityholders") at a price of approximately \$0.004 per share, (ii) the resale of up to 10,280,000 private placement warrants to purchase common stock at an exercise price of \$11.50 per share, which were originally issued to our Sponsor (as defined below) and the Direct Anchor Investors (as defined below) in a private placement at a price of \$1.00 per private placement warrant, (iii) 24,080,000 shares of common stock reserved for issuance upon the exercise of warrants to purchase common stock, which are comprised of 13,800,000 shares of common stock issuable upon exercise of the public warrants and 10,280,000 shares of common stock issuable upon exercise of the private placement warrants, and (iv) the resale of up to 9,103,528 shares of common stock issuable upon exercise of the private warrants held by KINS Capital LLC ("Sponsor") and affiliates.
+This prospectus relates to (i) the resale of up to 6,977,776 shares of common stock, par value \$0.0001 per share (the "common stock") previously issued to certain of the selling securityholders named in this prospectus (each a "Selling Securityholder" and, collectively, the "Selling Securityholders") at a price of approximately \$0.004 per share, (ii) the resale of up to 10,280,000 private placement warrants to purchase common stock at an exercise price of \$11.50 per share, which were originally issued to our Sponsor (as defined below) and the Direct Anchor Investors (as defined below) in a private placement at a price of \$1.00 per private placement warrant, (iii) 24,080,000 shares of common stock reserved for issuance upon the exercise of warrants to purchase common stock, which are comprised of 13,800,000 shares of common stock issuable upon exercise of the public warrants and 10,280,000 shares of common stock issuable upon exercise of the private placement warrants, and (iv) the resale of up to 10,280,000 shares of common stock issuable upon exercise of the private warrants held by KINS Capital LLC ("Sponsor"), its affiliates and certain funds and accounts managed by BlackRock, Inc. (the "Direct Anchor Investors").
 The public warrants were initially included in the units issued in connection with the initial public offering of KINS (as defined below), which comprised one share of Class A common stock and one-half of a redeemable warrant.